mikenandi/mikenandi/README.md

-### Hi there 🙋‍♂️, I am Michael Nandi
+# Hi there 🙋‍♂️, I am Michael Nandi

-- 👯 I’m looking to collaborate on open source/commercial projects
+Here, you'll find a collection of my latest projects, experiments, and ideas.
+As a passionate developer, I'm always exploring new technologies and pushing the limits of what's possible.
+Whether I'm building an app from scratch or contributing to an open-source project, I'm constantly seeking new ways to challenge myself and expand my skill set.

-- 💬 Ask me about Sails Js
+Take a look around and feel free to reach out if you have any questions or just want to connect.
+I'm always eager to collaborate with like-minded individuals and make new connections in the tech community.

-- 📫 Reach me through: mike12og@gmail.com
+Thanks for stopping by, and happy coding!

-- ⚡ _'Talk is cheap, show me the code.'_
+📫 Reach me through: **mike12og@gmail.com**

 ### 🏗️ frameworks i use mostly